 British Engineering Services has come a long way in over 150 years when our ancestors took the first steps in engineering inspection.
 Since those early days, we have been through many transformations.
 We have changed our

 Today we employ highly trained and qualified Engineer Surveyors and Consultant Engineers.
 Our customers benefit from state-of-the-art technology and excellent online reporting systems that can deliver information quickly and efficiently.
 Our commitment to training the next generation of Engineer Surveyors and Consultant Engineers is setting the standard for others to follow.
-Each year we invest in our people,
+Each year we invest in our people, systems and infrastructure.

 We employ some of the best people in the industry.
 Many of our managers have been involved in engineering inspection and certification for decades.
 It is this deep knowledge and understanding of our customers' requirements that has shaped our business and the industry at large.